TrueBlocks/trueblocks-docs/content/blog/medium-posts/044-Dynamic-Traversers-for-TrueBlocks.md

 chifra init
 ```

-This will initialize the TrueBlocks indexes and downloads the most recent collection of bloom filters.
+This will initialize the TrueBlocks indexes and downloads the most recent collection of Bloom filters.
 Next, run
 a small test to see if things are working properly

 ```[shell]